Bayerische Verwaltung der

 When you call up this or other Internet sites, you communicate data to the web server via your Internet browser.
 The following data are recorded during an active connection for communication between your Internet browser and the web server of the Bavarian Palace Department:

 For reasons of technical security, in particular for countering attempted hacking on the web server, these data are stored by us.
 After seven days at the latest, the data are rendered anonymous by abbreviation of the IP address at domain level, so that it is no longer possible to link them with individual users.
 The data are processed solely for this purpose and in anonymous form for statistical purposes; no comparison is made with other existing data and neither the information nor extracts from it are passed to third parties.

 Programmes for evaluating user behaviour are only used by us in anonymous form.
 For this purpose your IP address is first rendered anonymous and only then evaluated by us or sent for evaluation to third parties.
-You can set your browser to cancel this function.

 Personal or business data (e.g. name, addresses, e-mail addresses) can be entered on the Bavarian Palace Department’s site.
 Any personal information that we receive is used only for sending requested publications or information and is not passed on to third parties.
 The use of the services is entirely voluntary.
 The data are deleted at the latest one year after the order.

 The e-mail addresses for the mailing of the newsletter are stored and used only for sending the newsletter.
 The newsletter can be cancelled at any time and your e-mail address will then be immediately deleted.